famacoin/famacoinWallet/README.md

-# fmcwallet
+# famacoinWallet
-fmcwallet is a test wallet, in progress ...
+famacoinWallet is a browser's test wallet, in progress ...

 # License
 This project is licensed under the MIT license, Copyright (c) 2016 famacoin.
 For more information see LICENSE.md